evilsocket/takuan/README.md

  known cyber offenders.

 Periodic reports are saved to [this repository](https://github.com/evilsocket/takuan-reports) in CSV format for parsing.
-Twitter bot running as [@cybertakuan](https://twitter.com/cybertakuan) and tweeting about new reports.
+A bot is running as [@cybertakuan](https://twitter.com/cybertakuan) and tweeting about new reports.

 ## How to Use